-EXAMPLE 3 Switching the Active Path Group
+EXAMPLE 4 Switching the Active Path Group

 The following example switches the active alternate of the disk path group for which the primary path is pln:1.
 The new active alternate of that path group is pln:0.

-'''
+Executing this command disables path optimization on the T3.

-apconfig -P pln:1 -a pln:0
+''' apconfig -P pln:1 -a pln:0

-'''

-EXAMPLE 4 Switching the Network Path Group
+EXAMPLE 5 Switching the Network Path Group '''

-The following example switches the active alternate of the network path group identified by the metanetwork interface mether0.
+The following example switches the active alternate of the network path group identified by the metanetwork interface mether 0.
 The new active alternate of that network path group is qe1.